abastola/Domino-Python/README.md

 The round is played until someone plays all of their dominoes.
 This person gets the points from the remaining players.
 The game can end at 50 or 100 points.

-Strategy
+## Strategy
 The prevailing strategy of the game is to line up the best string of dominoes for your zone up front (without alerting the other players to how good or bad your hand is).
 Then, in order to get rid of the remaining dominoes, you wait to play doubles in other players' zones or for other players to pass so that you can play in their zones.
 Once everyone gets good at the game, the real fun begins, when you start keeping track of what is being played and passed on and you find ways to block other players from playing their dominoes.

-The Game Cabinet - editor@gamecabinet.com - Ken Tidwell
+### The Game Cabinet - editor@gamecabinet.com - Ken Tidwell
+Rule rendition by Megan Cytro as explained to her by Louis Perez, as played in Tampa, Florida and as seen in the film, The Buena Vista Social Club.